-- 82. During the Relevant Period, DaCorta was a controlling person of OIG.
-He is OIG's chief executive officer, chief investment officer, and is in charge of OIG's marketing and creditor relations.
+113. During the Relevant Period, DaCorta was a controlling person of OIG.
+He cofounded and was a principal shareholder, director, president, chief executive officer, and chief investment officer of OIG.
 DaCorta signed promissory notes provided to pool participants guaranteeing a minimum 12% return from the Oasis Pools.
 According to OIG's website, DaCorta is responsible for all investment decisions, trading execution, services, sales, clearing and operations of OIG.
-DaCorta acted in bad faith or knowingly induced OIG's fraudulent acts. - 83.
-During the Relevant Period, DaCorta was also a controlling person for OM.
+DaCorta did not act in good faith or knowingly induced OIG's fraudulent acts.

+114. During the Relevant Period, DaCorta was also a controlling person for OM.
 He opened bank accounts for OM in November 2011 and is the sole signatory on these accounts.
-DaCorta acted in bad faith or knowingly induced OM's fraudulent acts. - 84.
-During the Relevant Period, Defendant Anile was a controlling person of OIG.
-He co-founded and is a member, director, and president of OIG.
+DaCorta did not act in good faith or knowingly induced OM's fraudulent acts.

+115. During the Relevant Period, Defendant Anile was a controlling person of OIG.
+He co-founded and was a principal shareholder, director, and president of OIG.
 According to Oasis's website, Anile has responsibility for staffing, guiding, and managing OIG's vision, mission, strategic plan, and direction.
-Additionally, Anile opened trading accounts for the Oasis Pools.
+Additionally, Anile opened trading accounts for the Oasis Pools and controlled OIG bank accounts.
 Anile assisted in facilitating real estate purchases with pool funds and in diverting pool funds from OIG to other business entities and Relief Defendants.
-Anile acted in bad faith or knowingly induced OIG's fraudulent acts.
+Anile did not act in good faith or knowingly induced OIG's fraudulent acts.

-- 85. During the Relevant Period, Defendant Montie was a controlling person of OIG.
-He co-founded and is a member of OIG.
+116. During the Relevant Period, Defendant Montie was a controlling person of OIG.
+He co-founded and was an OIG principal shareholder, director and vice president.
+He was OIG's executive director of sales.
 Montie solicits prospective pool participants and introduces them to OIG and/or DaCorta.
-Montie acted in bad faith or knowingly induced OIG's fraudulent acts. - 86.
-Throughout the Relevant Period, Defendant Haas was a controlling person of Defendant Satellite Holdings.
+Montie did not act in good faith or knowingly induced OIG's fraudulent acts.

+117. Throughout the Relevant Period, Defendant Haas was a controlling person of Defendant Satellite Holdings.
 Haas is the director of Satellite, and he opened and was the sole signatory on bank accounts in the name of Satellite Holdings, which received funds from pool participants.
 Haas was in charge of assisting pool participants who wished to invest their IRAs and/or retirement funds in the Oasis Pools.
-Haas acted in bad faith or knowingly induced Satellite's fraudulent acts.
+He signed promissory notes guaranteeing pool participants a 12% annual return from the Oasis Pools.
+Haas did not act in good faith or knowingly induced Satellite Holding's fraudulent acts.